Search

 Second year entry

-Well-prepared applicants can enter this programme in Year 2 and follow an accelerated programme.
-On this route, you will focus on mathematics from the beginning rather than studying a range of subjects in Year 1 and Year 2.
+On this route, you will focus on mathematics from the beginning, rather than studying a broader range of subjects in Years 1 and 2.

 Disciplines